-Ex-Military chef John Huang intro'd Bao buns to Peckham and when Mr. Bao say they're gonna do Taiwanese, they don't consult Google.
-They travel to the Far East and get to scavenging.
+Ex-military chef John Huang intro'ed bao buns to Peckham - and when Mr Bao says he's gonna do Taiwanese, he doesn't consult Google.
+He travels to the Far East and gets to scavenging.
 This is the real deal.
-Step in (or queue) on any given night and you're bound to share bench space with local Game of Thrones actors, the deliberately unemployed, thirty-something artists who work in nearby studios and south of the river tourists.
+Step in (or queue) on any given night and you're bound to share bench space with local Game of Thrones actors, the deliberately unemployed, thirty-something artists who work in nearby studios and south-of-the-river tourists.
 It's eclectic.

 Having a fling with bottomless brunch?
 Who isn't.
-Think Bao Benedict with pork and hollandaise, 'The Full Taiwanese' and killer Bloody 'Hell' Marys with freshly grated wasabi.
-Wash the whole load down with Jinzu gin and Taiwanese beer; you could thank BarChick for making sure the low ABV peach and lime-flavoured ones are mainstays on the menu... if you're anything like us you'll be knocking them back like soda pop.
+Think bao benedict with pork and hollandaise, "The Full Taiwanese" and killer Bloody 'Hell' Marys with freshly grated wasabi.
+Wash the whole load down with Jinzu Gin and Taiwanese beer; you can thank BarChick for making sure the low-ABV peach and lime-flavoured ones are mainstays on the menu... if you're anything like us you'll be knocking them back like soda pop.